Some people may find they are always low in iron or other iron markers like ferritin despite eating plenty of iron-rich foods.

 Polyphenols – reduce9–15

-Polyphenols found in plants inhibit iron absorption to varying degrees, so for example, peppermint tea inhibits iron absorption by 84%, while chamomile tea by 47%.
+Polyphenols found in plants inhibit iron absorption to varying degrees.
+For example, peppermint tea inhibits iron absorption by 84%, while chamomile tea by 47%.

-Polyphenols are healthy plant compounds and we need them, so the idea is not to cut them out, but to tweak your ingestion so as to maximise iron absorption.
-To increase non-heme (plant-based) iron absorption, use the orange juice or vitamin C trick.
+Polyphenols are healthy plant compounds, and we need them, so the idea is not to cut them out but to tweak your ingestion to maximise iron absorption.
+Use the orange juice or vitamin C trick to increase non-heme (plant-based) iron absorption.

 Coffee and tea are high in polyphenols, as are berries, herbs and spices, cocoa, nuts, cereals, flaxseeds, wine, legumes, fruit and vegetables.